 Lawyer and Tolstoy

-The most famous nominee is Leo Tolstoy.
-From 1902 to 1906, the Nobel Committee persistently proposed his candidacy.
-By that time, Leo Tolstoy was already well known not only to the Russian, but also to the world community for his novels.
-According to the expert community, Leo Tolstoy was "the most revered patriarch of modern literature."
-In a letter that was sent to the writer from the Nobel Committee, academicians called Tolstoy "the greatest and most profound writer."
-The reason why the author of "War and Peace" never received an award is simple.
-Alfred Jensen, an expert on Slavonic literature who served as one of the advisors to the nominations committee, criticized Leo Tolstoy's philosophy, describing it as "destructive and contrary to the idealistic nature of the award".
+A more famous nominee is Leo Tolstoy.
+From 1902 to 1906, his candidacy was persistently proposed by the Nobel Committee.
+Leo Tolstoy by that time was already well known not only to the Russian but also to the world community for his novels.
+According to the expert community, Leo Tolstoy was “the most revered patriarch of modern literature.”
+In a letter that was sent to the writer from the Nobel Committee, the academicians called Tolstoy “the greatest and most profound writer.”
+The reason why the author of War and Peace never received an award is simple.
+Alfred Jensen, an expert on Slavic literature who acted as one of the advisers to the nomination committee, criticized Leo Tolstoy's philosophy, describing it as "subversive and contrary to the idealistic nature of the prize."

 Since 1906, after this letter, Leo Tolstoy was no longer nominated for the prize.